jacobmckenney/tornado-analysis/README.md

 variations
 - `data`: Folder containing all data that is imported or written during analysis.
 Also includes a pdf explaining the tornado dataset used
-- `figures`: Folder containing figures that are producedf by running `analysis.py`
+- `figures`: Folder containing figures that are produced by running `analysis.py`

 ## Running Our Script